corford/ansible-role-pgbouncer/README.md

 # Ansible Role: pgbouncer
-The following vars should be set in a seperate var file and encrypted with Ansible vault (or similar):
+The following vars should be set in a separate var file and encrypted with Ansible vault (or similar):

 ```
 pgbouncer_auth_user: "pgbouncer"